 The JBL E55BT won't be ideal for watching video content.
 They perform about as well as most Bluetooth headphones with no low latency codecs at 185ms, so if you need to watch a lot of videos, use them wired.

 The JBL E55BT are decent wireless headphones for every day casual use.
+They're one of the best wireless over-ear headphones we've tested in the budget category.
 They have the same design as the E45BT but with over-ear cups and have about the same performance in most aspects.
 They are a bit more comfortable though.
 Your preference between on-ears and over-ears is what will matter most but the E55BT are slightly pricier.

 The Sony MDR-XB950B1 are decently well built wireless headphones for fans of bass heavy music.
 They don't sound as good as the JBL E55BT but have a slightly better build quality.
 They also have a unique bass effect mode to really crank up the bass and they're a bit more customizable thanks to the Sony| headphones connect app.
 If you really like a lot of bass with your music but also want to be able to EQ it depending on the track, the Sony are a good choice.
 However, the JBL perform slightly better out-of-the-box and they're a bit more comfortable too.